 D: Madam Chair, Request for Information.

 CH: What is your question Member D?

 D: Do we have the right to spend up to \$1,500 on a printer system?

 CH: The council has already been authorized to spend a certain amount of money on business equipment as long as it is for the benefit of the student body.

-Are you ready for the question?

-CH: The question before you is shall the council purchase a printer system at a cost not to exceed \$1,500?
+CH: The question before you is, shall the council purchase a printer system at a cost not to exceed \$1,500?